Pneumocystis jirovecii: Homothallism

 The lifecycle of P. jirovecii is thought to include both asexual and sexual phases.
 Asexual multiplication of haploid cells likely occurs by binary fission.
 The mode of sexual reproduction appears to be primary homothallism, a form of self-fertilization.
 The sexual phase takes place in the host's lungs.
 This phase is presumed to involve formation of a diploid zygote, followed by meiosis, and then production of an ascus containing the products of meiosis, eight haploid ascospores.
 The ascospores may be disseminated by airborne transmission to new hosts.

 Medical relevance

 Pneumocystis pneumonia is a significant disease affecting immunocompromised individuals—particularly those with HIV infection, but also those with severely suppressed immune systems due to various reasons, such as bone marrow transplants.
 In individuals with a functioning immune system, P. jirovecii is an exceptionally common but usually asymptomatic infection.
+Pneumocystis pneumonia can be identified by methenamine silver stain of lung tissue.

-Identified by methenamine silver stain of lung tissue, type I pneumocytes and type II pneumocytes over-replicate and damage alveolar epithelium, possibly leading to death by asphyxiation.
+Type I pneumocytes and type II pneumocytes over-replicate and damage alveolar epithelium, possibly leading to death by asphyxiation.
 Mucosal fluid leaks into alveoli, producing an exudate of an honeycomb/cotton candy appearance on hematoxylin and eosin-stained slides.
 Drugs of choice are trimethoprim/sulfamethoxazole, pentamidine, or dapsone.
 In those with HIV, most cases occur when the CD4 count is below 200 cells per microliter.